 Mild redness, swelling, or itching at the injection site affects a small percentage of patients.
 This is typically minor and resolves on its own.

-How GLP3 manages it: Rotating injection sites (abdomen, thigh, upper arm) minimizes reactions.
-Your care team provides injection technique guidance during onboarding.
+How providers manage it: Rotating injection sites (abdomen, thigh, upper arm) minimizes reactions.
+An independent provider's office typically provides injection-technique guidance during onboarding.

 Headache and Fatigue